 3 – Raglan, North Island

 Why you will love it here: Raglan is widely-renowned as the best surf town in New Zealand, but its charms don’t end there.
 This laid-back town has a great little centre, lined with cafés serving up the coffee that makes New Zealand famous and more artisan treats than you can shake a stick at.
 Make no mistake, this is a healthy place to live – the town’s residents are active, eat well, enjoy live music and have a very forward-thinking, eco-friendly attitude.
 Raglan is also an incredibly green place, and is surrounded by thick forest, national parks and the famous Bridal Veil Falls.
 The town has a relatively young population of around 3,500, so it’s an easy place to make new friends.

-Property prices: The median home value in Raglan is $668,150.
+Property prices: Medium-sized houses (3-4 bedrooms) in Raglan are listed for $1,223,950 on average.
 If you’re looking for a lifestyle plot or a plot of land to build your dream home on, Raglan could be a good call.
-A 12,000sqm plot will cost upwards of $440,000.
 Property-wise, Raglan has lots of 1970s homes.
-For something with two or three bedrooms and a reasonably-sized garden, prices start from $615,000.

 Connections: Raglan is two hours south of Auckland on the west coast of the North Island.
 Hamilton (and its airport) is 40 minutes away.